 कितनी अजीब बात है हमसे मीलों दूर रहनेवाले चाँद की पूजा तो हम कर लेते हैं, लेकिन जो पास है, उसको पहचानते तक नहीं।

-This past week was terrible and the next week is even more terrible in terms of work.
-Three assignments, two midterms, two full days classes before the midterms, class till 8, Chicago trip, and household work..I am already getting tensed how will I cope up.
-Didn't have the time to read even the newspaper..was just skimming through the news :\ When work piles up, I feel helpless and lonely.
-But what else can we do? :) Perhaps that is the purpose...
+This past week was terrible, and the next week is even more terrible in terms of work.
+Three assignments, two midterms, two full days of classes before the midterms, class until 8, a Chicago trip, and household work—I am already getting tensed.
+How will I cope?
+I didn't have the time to read even the newspaper—I was just skimming through the news.
+When work piles up, I feel helpless and lonely.
+But what else can we do? :) That may be the purpose.

-I don't have much to write though.
-I have to send mails to so many people.
+I don't have much to write about, though.
+I have to send emails to so many people.
 I haven't responded to their mail.
-U, M, A, A, C, R and D...I have to write a mail to M. I just keep on postponing.
+U, M, A, A, C, R, and D...I must mail M. I just keep postponing.
 She sent me a long message on Facebook.
-She wrote such a beautiful mail that every time I log onto Facebook, I read that and shed a tear or two.
-Solitude has switched places with perpetual loneliness.
-Why can't everyone be happy?
-I wish people find real happiness, and remove the mask they wear.
-I just remember what Anuradha's mom told her in The Last Song Of Dusk, "in this life, my darling, there is no mercy."
+She wrote such beautiful mail that I read it every time I logged onto Facebook and shed a tear.
+Solitude has switched places with perpetual loneliness.Why can't everyone be happy?
+I hope people find real happiness and remove the masks they wear.
+I remember what Anuradha's mom told her in The Last Song Of Dusk, "in this life, my darling, there is no mercy."

 I am also trying to make peace with the tyranny of distance.
 Some say distance makes the heart grow fonder.
-But I think it is right when they say: Out of Sight, Out of Mind.
+But it is right when they say: Out of Sight, Out of Mind.
 The hardest thing is just to convince yourself.
 I will like I always have.

 Icarus was a figure in Greek mythology who fashioned some wings out of feathers and beeswax to escape an island.
 So enamored of his new found ability to fly, Icarus ignored warnings not to fly too close to the sun.
 Upon getting close to the sun, the beeswax melted, his wings fell off, and he plummeted to his death.
 This tale forms the Icarus Paradox: The same thing that had made Icarus successful is what led to his downfall.
 In his overconfidence he had become blind to the dangers of flying too close to the sun.